Television in Japan: New technologies, UHF, the age of satellite television and the rise of high-definition television

 The first UHF television station to go on air in Japan was the Tokushima station of NHK Educational TV, on February 20, 1968.
+By then 85% of Japanese television broadcasting was of domestic programs, paid for by hundreds of millions of dollars in TV license, and advertising revenue that was the largest outside the United States.

 In 1973, the Space Activities Commission launched the experimental satellite transmission program, entrusting its development to NASDA and management to NHK.
 Five years later, the first Japanese satellite was launched for direct broadcast satellite (DBS) broadcasts, named BSE or Yuri, but the first tests only began in 1984 by means of the BS-2a satellite.
 The latter, unlike its predecessors, allowed signal reception even from small satellite dishes of 40 or 60 centimeters in diameter, suitable for domestic use.

 In 1989, NHK finally began satellite transmissions, simultaneously launching the new high-definition television technology on an experimental basis.
 In Japan, research into high definition had begun in the sixties, when Takashi Fujio, director of STRL, believed that television technology, though still analog, had reached sufficient maturity to move from the traditional "small screen" to the big movie screen.
 The Fujio's team agreed that, both technically and economically, HDTV technology was more easily applicable to direct satellite broadcasts, also taking into account how cable TV was poorly developed in Japan than it had been, for example, in the United States.
 In the 1980s, NHK thus developed the analog Hi-Vision system with 1125 lines, 60 frames per second and an initial aspect ratio of 5:3 (later upgraded to 16:9), beaming the first high definition analog broadcasts via satellite through the MUSE compression system.
 However, it took several years before this technology was adopted globally, mainly due to incompatibility with the standards used in the United States and Europe.